-All online courses^{2, 3} will meet or exceed a set of minimum standards and be peer reviewed by appropriately trained and officially certified faculty and staff peer reviewers for adherence to currently recognized best-practices for online education.
-One official set of internationally recognized and widely adopted standards for online courses will be adopted and used university-wide.
+All online courses2 will meet or exceed a set of minimum quality standards and be peer reviewed by appropriately trained and certified faculty and staff peer reviewers for adherence to currently recognized best-practices for online education.
+One official set of internationally recognized and widely adopted standards for the assurance of online course quality will be adopted and used university-wide.